PET INSURANCE

 What surgery expenses are included in coverage?

-With a MetLife Pet Insurance policy, we can typically cover the cost of the surgery, as well as associated expenses like:
+Through our standard policy, MetLife Pet can typically help you cover the cost of the surgery, as well as associated expenses, like:

 - Exam fees